frederic-perez/AmE-dictionary/data/dictionary.md

 __chow down__ _v_ _informal_ To eat heartily.
 __chowder__ _n_ :two: /ˈtʃaʊ dər/ A thick soup of clams, fish, or vegetables, usu. with potatoes, milk, and various seasonings.
 __chrism__ _n_ A consecrated mixture of oil and balsam, used for anointing in church sacraments such as baptism and confirmation. _Syn_ holy oil, sacramental oil
-__christen__ _v tr_ :two::mega: /KRI-suhn/ /ˈkrɪsən/ __1__ To name someone or something. _Arthur Rubloff christened it the “Magnificent Mile,” and it has lived up to the moniker ever since._ __2__ To use something for the first time. __3__ To initiate a person, especially a child, into the Christian church, by baptizing and giving a name.
+__christen__ _vt_ :two::mega: /KRI-suhn/ /ˈkrɪsən/ __1__ To name someone or something. _Arthur Rubloff christened it the “Magnificent Mile,” and it has lived up to the moniker ever since._ __2__ To use something for the first time. __3__ To initiate a person, especially a child, into the Christian church, by baptizing and giving a name.
 __Christendom__ _n_
 __christening__ _n_
 __Christian__ _adj, n_ :mute:[C~~h~~ristian]